New birth registration - where can I register the birth?

 For residents living outside of the Telford & Wrekin Council and Shropshire Council areas, please contact your local office to complete a declaration of birth.

-Please note: birth certificates will only be issued at the time of the appointment if you attend the Register Office for where the birth took place, not necessarily where you live.
-Since 1 November 2017, there has been no statutory provision to issue a short birth certificate free of charge.
-Therefore, any certificates purchased on the day of a registration will cost £11 each.
+- birth certificates will only be issued at the time of the appointment if you attend the Register Office in the district where the birth took place, not necessarily where you live.
+There is no longer a statutory provision to issue a short birth certificate free of charge.
+Therefore, any certificates purchased on the day of registration will cost £11 each

-Please note: only card payments can be taken by the Registration Service.
-We are unable to take cash payments.
+- only card payments can be taken by the Registration Service.
+We are unable to take cash payments

-- Please check the registration details before signing the register page.
-The registrar will then complete the registration and issue any pre-paid certificates and keep-sake folders requested.
+- During the registration, you will check the details before signing the register page.
+Please do so carefully as there may be a fee payable for any corrections needed at a later date.
+The registrar will complete the registration and issue any pre-paid certificates and keepsake folders you have requested.

 Telford and Wrekin residents

-Register Offices outside the Borough of Telford & Wrekin will be able to take a Declaration of Particulars of your child's birth to forward on to the Register Office in the district in which your baby was born.
+Register Offices outside the Borough of Telford and Wrekin will be able to take a Declaration of Particulars of your child's birth to forward onto the Register Office in the district in which your baby was born.
 This is where the birth will be formally registered, and that office will post the baby's birth certificate to you.
 Please remember that this will take a few days to arrive by post.

 Who can register a birth?